mtyamane/Secret-Santa/README.md

 | q       | quit the program                                                          |
 | r       | restart the program                                                       |

-**For creating lists,** the program will automatically create a list of name-pairs using names set in the program.
+**For creating lists,** the program will automatically randomize and display a list of name-pairs using names set in the program.

 **For pulling names,** the program will allow two seconds to read your person before clearing the screen and asking for the next name; names are not case-sensitive.
 Offers the option of checking the list of name-pairs.